OctopusDeploy/blog/blog/2021-06/rfc-ecs-milestone1/index.md

 ---
-title: Request For Comment - ECS integration with Octopus
+title: Request For Comments - ECS integration with Octopus
 description: We're proposing new integrations with ECS in Octopus, and want your feedback.
 author: matthew.casperson@octopus.com
 visibility: public